Is Plagiarism a Crime

 On the other hand, teachers should teach their students the value of doing research and writing their papers.

-Plagiarism and copyright infringement usually overlaps each other.
+Plagiarism and copyright infringement usually overlap each other.
 In summary, plagiarism considers if the work is appropriately cited or not.
 On the same note, copyright looks at the use of the original work.

-Plagiarism also occurs even when the information copied is not being protected by copyright.
-The only way plagiarism is punishable before the court is when there is copyrights infringement.
+Plagiarism also occurs even when the information copied is not protected by copyright.
+The only way plagiarism is punishable before the court is when there is copyright infringement.

 Copyright is a set of assigned and exclusive legal rights granted to the originator or creator of an original work.
-Plagiarism is copying the original work and using it for their benefit, which is usually not necessarily monetary.
+Plagiarism is copying and using the original work for their benefit, which is usually not necessarily monetary.

 Copyright owners decide how their work is to be used.
 They prevent it from being copied or distributed without their consent.
 In contrast, you cannot attach rights to ideas, styles, techniques, or concepts.

-For example, a scriptwriter cannot limit others to write on the same topic as theirs.
+For example, a scriptwriter cannot limit others to writing on the same topic as theirs.
 The only mistake would be in copying their original script.

 Plagiarism is not illegal but a violation of academic ethics.
 In retrospect, copyright violation is a crime but is common in academia.